singing

 So why do ASL signs work?
 By incorporating American Sign Language, by saying and signing the word together, information is presented both verbally and visually.

 Many signs are even iconic in nature, so they look like the actual object you are referring to.
 Interacting with non-disabled peers is easier when autistic children and their peers both know some sign (which they can learn together.)
 American Sign Language is very quickly learned by non-disabled children and they really enjoy learning it!
-Lastly, sign language can be easily carried over at home – as it’s FREE!
+Last, sign language can be easily carried over at home – as it’s FREE!
 Teachers can just show the parents what signs they’re teaching.

 The results of these studies show that better communication can be achieved with many autistic children just by incorporating a few American Sign Language signs into their day.
 They will be able to communicate their needs and wants, they will be less frustrated, and therefore, their parents and teachers will be less frustrated as well.